FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-template.md

 Two exposed methods, `send` and `submit`, allow you to send messages from the Dashboard to the Node-RED flow.

 - `send` - Outputs a message (defined by the input to this function call) from this node in the Node-RED flow.
 - `submit` - Send a `FormData` object when attached to a `<form>` element.
-The created object will consnist of the `name` attributes for each form element, corresponding to their respective `value` attributes.
+The created object will consist of the `name` attributes for each form element, corresponding to their respective `value` attributes.

 #### Sending on Click
 Here, we call it when someone clicks our "Send Hello World" button: